Everyday Functioning

 Overview: Older age, cognitive decline, poor near visual acuity, health, depressive symptoms, and being a non-driver were associated with 3-year mortality.

-Overview: Adults who were older, female, caucasian, had poor lower limb mobility, and had better memory were more likely to have a greater number of falls.
+Overview: Adults who were older, female, White, had poor lower limb mobility, and had better memory were more likely to have a greater number of falls.

 Overview: Older age, poorer balance, slower speed of processing, and poorer instrumental functional performance were all predictors of driving cessation over a three year period.